 Energy and Indoor Environment Laboratory

 The Energy and Indoor Environment laboratory facilities are located in the first floor of Varmeteknisk laboratory at NTNU.
-The laboratory has been developed by Prof. Hans Martin Mathisen (Energy and Indoor Environment Group), Associate Prof. Natasa Nord, and Prof. Guangyu Cao.
+The laboratory has been developed by Prof. Hans Martin Mathisen (Sustainable Energy Systems Group), Associate Prof. Natasa Nord, and Prof. Guangyu Cao.
 The Energy and Indoor Environment Laboratory is equipped with several rigs and test facilities for performing various experimental studies within energy efficiency, energy supply, thermal comfort, and indoor environmental quality.

 Full-scale climate chamber